 It is a communicator for daily activities with some extra features.
 One is quite impressive.
 When you have a video call on Slack and share the screen, you have the opportunity to draw on that screen.
 It could help you better communicate product design ideas.

-Tools to facilitate documentation in product design
+Tools to facilitate documentation

 The possibility of creating, collecting, distributing, and communicating results as much as access to the project documentation at any moment of work is a key-value for better product design.